grensen/gif_test/README.md

  1. Download the folder MNIST_Data for the unzipped data set and the Neural_Network_Backup with the empty file.
  2. Then create the directory c:/goodgame/one/ and put both folders inside.
- 3. Now goodgame is ready to run on Visual Studio.
+ 3. Now goodgame is ready to run on Visual Studio with the goodgame.cs code.

 ![alt text](https://raw.githubusercontent.com/grensen/gif_test/master/Figures/gg_one_install.gif?raw=true)